baskuit/pinyon/src/types/readme.md

 ### Strong Typing
 In the case of some aliases, the final type that is accessible via the type list (e.g. `Types::Real`) is **not** simply `float` or `mpq_class` as the user intended.
-Instead, some classes are actually wrapper classes around the underlying type that mainly provide strong typing and regularize the Surskit interface.
+Instead, some classes are actually wrapper classes around the underlying type that mainly provide strong typing and regularize the Pinyon interface.

 To the first point, let's consider a motivating example: If the underlying primitive type for an `Action` is `int`, then the following erroneous code would compile without warning
 ```cpp